kobsio/kobs/docs/getting-started/configuration/hub.md

 # The api configuration is optional.
 api:
+  # It is possible to customize the navigation sidebar of kobs.
+More details can be found on the "Navigation" page in the configuration section of the docs (https://kobs.io/main/getting-started/configuration/navigation/).
+  navigation:

+  # It is possible to show notifications within kobs from a configured plugin.
+More details can be found on the "Notifications" page in the configuration section of the docs (https://kobs.io/main/getting-started/configuration/notifications/).
+  notifications:

+  # The resources configuration section can be used to add integrations for Kubernetes Resources.
+Currently it is possible to add a set of default dashboards for each Kubernetes Resource via the integrations.
+  resources:
+    integrations:
+      dashboards:
+        # In the following example we are adding a dashboard "resource-usage" from the "kobs" namespace to each Pod.
+        # The configuration uses the same syntax as it is used in the "kobs.io/dashboards" annotation for resources.
+See https://kobs.io/main/resources/kubernetes-resources/#dashboards for more information.
+        # - resource: pods
+        #   dashboard:
+        #     name: resource-usage
+        #     namespace: kobs
+        #     title: Resource Usage
+        #     placeholders:
+        #       namespace: "<% $.metadata.namespace %>"
+        #       pod: "<% $.metadata.name %>"

   # The users configuration section can be used to show a list of default dashboards on the users profile page, when the user has not configured his profile page.
   users:
     defaultDashboards: